 Visual detection and measurement of a cable to determine its rest properties.

-William Chapin collaborated with a team from Virginia Tech’s Industrial and Systems Engineering department to model and plan optimal reconfiguration motions for serialized Stewart platforms, which can be used both as precise manipulators and as reconfigurable trusses.
+William Chapin collaborated with a team from Virginia Tech’s Industrial and Systems Engineering department to model and plan optimal reconfiguration motions for serialized Stewart platforms to ensure safe and stable reconfigurations.
+Serialized Stewart platforms can be used both as precise manipulators and as reconfigurable trusses.